Customs and immigration, ETA, duty free and animals

 Pets and animals

-Travelling with pets by leisure or pleasure craft to Jersey from the UK, Isle of Man, Channel Islands or the Republic of Ireland.
+Travelling with pets from the UK, Isle of Man, Channel Islands or the Republic of Ireland

 There are no restrictions for pets coming directly into Jersey from the Channel Islands, UK or Isle of Man.
 Pets traveling from the Republic of Ireland must be accompanied by a valid pet passport.